SeldonIO/seldonio.github.com/predictive-scoring.md

 **Algorithm** : `semanticVectorsRecommender`
 **Description** : Score items based on the content similarity to recent items the user has interacted with

+## Word2vec Models<a name="word2vec"></a>

+Algorithms that utilize [word2vec](spark-models.html#user-clusters) models for each item to find related items.

+**Algorithm** : `semanticVectorsRecommender`
+**Description** : Score items based on the word2vec similarity to recent items the user has interacted with

+The word2vec model is scored using the semantic vectors online recommender so a Required config option is:

+ * `io.seldon.algorithm.semantic.prefix` : word2vec.

+Optional config settings are:

+ * `io.seldon.algorithm.general.numrecentactionstouse` : integer - number of recent item interactions to use to score against

+Example config to set in `/all_clients/[client]/algs`:

+{% highlight json %}
+ {
+  "algorithms":[
+   {
+   "name":"semanticVectorsRecommender",
+   "filters":[],
+   "includers":[],
+   "config":[{"name":"io.seldon.algorithm.semantic.prefix","value":"word2vec"}]
+   }
+  ],
+  "combiner":"firstSuccessfulCombiner"
+  }
+{% endhighlight %}

 ## Baseline Models<a name="baseline"></a>